Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 Christ, Our Life & Expectation

-to decide what the mark is, and He has done just that.
+decide what the mark is and He has done just that.
 Argue with Him if you will, but does the pot argue with the

-have missed this mark and can never attain to it on their own, no matter how hard they try or how much free will
+have missed this mark and can never attain to it on their own, no matter how hard they try and no matter how

 God did not expect man to clean up his act, so to speak.
 In fact, God knew that, given an eternity of ages, man could

 never achieve such a lofty ideal.
-So, the plan was simple.
+So, the solution was simple.
 Mankind in total had to die in order to live.
-The first Adam
+The first

-had already introduced a kind of death into his race, but this could not produce life as God sees it and expects it to
+Adam had already introduced a kind of death into his race, but this could not produce life as God sees it and expects

-be, namely immortal, beyond sin and death of all kinds, whether physical, soulical, or spiritual, for the theological
+it to be, namely immortal, beyond sin and death of all kinds, whether physical, soulical, or spiritual—for the

-the cross.
-We can get all caught up in the theology of a substitutionary death and the whole Judiastic ritualistic
+cross.
+We can get all caught up in the theology of a substitutionary death and the whole Judiastic ritualistic system,

-system, but it is not necessary.
-One, that is Christ, died for all; consequently, all died .
-This is an extremely simple
+but it is not necessary.
+One, that is Christ, died for all; consequently, all died.
+This is an extremely simple equation

-equation to get, even for those who like common core and the new math.
-Jesus died; we all died.
+to understand even for those who like common core and the new math.
+Jesus died, we all died.
 End of discussion.

 He died for all, not just a select few who somehow figure out the good news.
 With this great achievement, all of